-Last Thursday, the world went into shock over the sudden death of legendary King of Pop, Michael Jackson.
-By Friday, the news of his death becomes the breaking news of all the cable news network.
+The world went into shock over the sudden death of legendary King of Pop in 2009, Michael Jackson which became the breaking news of all the cable news network.

 Michael Jackson is truly a gifted person- he became a superstar before I even started schooling and I remember growing up listening to his hit songs Billie Jean, Bad, Thriller, Man in the Mirror, and so many others.
 Michael had his own style of dancing, dressing and singing that no one during his time had.
 He never copied anyone’s style- and being given the freedom to examine his talents and gifts was what that shot him to super stardom, making him rich beyond anyone’s wildest dreams.

 Still, like many famous icons before and after him, he paid the ultimate price of fame, amidst embarrassing controversies and lawsuits.
 And he was known to splurge millions on things that does not serve much purpose like building and maintaining his own Neverland.
 Because he was not able to accept himself for the unique person he is, he spent millions on cosmetic surgery and bleaching- when the whole world loved and adored the young and innocent child star that he once was.

 I remembered years ago I read about someone who openly predicted that Michael Jackson will die in his forties by committing suicide- he had outlived a few years from the prediction and we all know that Michael had been extremely unhappy with all the harsh words that he was getting.
 His life sadly echoed life of others- like Elvis Presley, an exceptionally gifted entertainer- also with his unique dancing style.